 The Division of Information Technology has acquired, implemented and operates a number of key components which play an information role in information security architecture and reflect a defense-in-depth strategy in the protection of University networks, system and applications.
 A number of these items are highlighted below:

-- Network perimeter security – the Marshall University Network (MUNet) is secured at the perimeter using high-availability next-generation network firewall which provides network intrusion detection and malicious content filtering, and network address translation (NAT) to limit unsolicited inbound connections.
+- Network perimeter security – the Marshall University Network (MUNet) is secured at the perimeter using high-availability network firewall.
+The next-generation firewall technology provides user-, application- and content-based inspection, network intrusion detection and malicious content filtering, and network address translation (NAT) to limit unsolicited inbound connections.

-- Secure Remote Access – remote access is provided using virtual private network (VPN) and remote desktop terminal service access.
+- Secure Remote Access – remote access is provided using a virtual private network (VPN) service or through a remote terminal service access using two-factor authentication (2FA).

 - E-mail and Endpoint Security Services – the campus utilizes additional layers of anti-spam and anti-malware software which eliminate malicious and disruptive content arriving via e-mail or other file transfer methods.

-- Segmented, Switched Network – the campus local area network is segmented into several of virtual sub-networks (VLANs) based on building and campus locations.
-The also allows for separation of certain types of network activity (e.g. datacenter, business units, academic computer labs, VOIP, PCI-compliance, Residence Halls and wireless WiFi networks.
+- Segmented, Switched Network – the campus local area network is segmented into virtual sub-networks (VLANs) based on building, campus locations, and data sensitivity.
+The allows for separation of high-risk/high-value network activity (e.g. datacenter, business units, academic computer labs, VOIP, PCI-compliance, Residence Halls and wireless WiFi networks.

 - Centralized IT Datacenter – core information technology services are housed primarily in the campus data center located on the Huntington, WV campus in the Drinko Library.
 This facility is designed both for physical security (data center doors are 2-factor authenticated, 24×7 security cameras, smoke detection and fire suppression) and high-availability (uninterruptible power supply with standby diesel generator back-up).